 It really, really is okay to feel not okay.
 Your feelings are honest representations of what wants to be healed and heard.
 It takes courage to see them, hear them, sit with them—to show up for what’s showing up for you.
 I have a feeling that if you can be with the not okay feelings, you can trace them to other parts of yourself that don’t want to be covered up.
 That might be the only way to heal for real, and the process is worth it.

-Some things just won’t be the same as they were before, nor are they required to be, unfortunately right now, but maybe fortunately at some point—I don’t know the answers.
-Some things just seem to need their metamorphosis to be free.“Being OK with not being OK paves a path for true growth.” — Kristen Noel Click To Tweet
+Some things just won’t be the same as they were before, nor are they required to be, unfortunately right now, but maybe fortunately at some point—I don’t have all the answers.
+Some things just seem to need their metamorphosis to be free from our control.“Being OK with not being OK paves a path for true growth.” — Kristen Noel tell a friend

 I might not have the perfect words for you, but I have so much love for you, and I assure you that in my presence you have the comfort to be yourself.

 I am no therapist, but I promise you this: I will listen.
 I will hear you.
 I will see you.
 I will hold the space.
 I will care.

 I know you don’t need me to fix this problem.
 I just want you know that I believe in you and what you can discover through this.
 I am available.
 You can unwind and unravel when you’re around me.
 You can use me as a sounding board or a vision board.